It’s important for merchants to know about the fees for card payments, also known as ‘merchants fees’.

 The card schemes (Visa, Mastercard) publish their interchange fees for full transparency.

 Because interchange++ fees vary a lot and are therefore unpredictable from the merchant’s perspective, blended rates are often preferred by small businesses.
-On the other hand, interchange++ tends to be cheaper overall, but it’s usually only offered to larger merchants with a high enough sales volume, e.g. over $20k of card transactions processed monthly.

 Online fees higher than EFTPOS rates

 Merchant fees can refer to the cost of transactions in person, remotely or online.
-Chip and tap transactions on EFTPOS terminals are the cheapest to accept – but why?

 Online checkout screens on a phone or computer, on the other hand, require card details to be manually entered.
-To verify these ecommerce transactions, other more costly security procedures are enforced through an online payment gateway (such as Stripe’s), making merchant fees higher.
+To verify these ecommerce transactions, costly security procedures are enforced through an online payment gateway (such as Stripe’s), making merchant fees higher.

 Domestic debit cards in Australia are typically both an eftpos and Mastercard or Visa card (co-branded).
 Since eftpos fees tend to be lower, a merchant saves money by forcing a contactless debit card transaction to be processed via eftpos (the “least-cost” route) instead of Visa.